Meet the folks behind the scenes!

 Executive & Artistic Director

 Zach is a native of Savannah, Georgia, and lives and writes in Arlington, Virginia.
-He will publish his next novel, The Migraine Diaries, in April 2026 with JackLeg Press.
-His novel First Cosmic Velocity (Putnam) was published in 2019, and his debut story collection Gravity Changes won the BOA Short Fiction Prize and was published in 2017.
+He is the author of the new novel, The Migraine Diaries, the novel First Cosmic Velocity, and the story collection Gravity Changes, winner of the Boa Short Fiction Prize.
 He worked in television for a decade, winning four regional Emmy awards.
 He has worked and volunteered for numerous nonprofits, serving on the Board of Directors for the Flannery O’Connor Childhood Home and on the Board of Advisors for Georgia Public Broadcasting, teaching youth creative writing workshops for Deep Center, and co-founding the literary arts organization Seersucker Live, Inc. He was an Adjunct Professor of Writing at University of South Carolina Beaufort and Northern Virginia Community College.
 He has an MFA in Fiction from National University.

 Rhondalyn Primes